microsoft/sqlworkshops/AzureSQLWorkshop/azuresqlworkshop/03-Security.md

 ![](../graphics/mergeaudit.png)

 You should now be able to see all the audit logs.
 Look for where you were testing with masking with Bob (should be near the bottom).
 You can select the statement, and then use the detail pane below to review the information.
 For example, for one of the queries where Bob tries to view classified data, under the `data_sensitivity_information` field, you can see the data that is classified.
 For more information on the naming conventions in audit logs, [see here](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-audit-log-format).

+>**TIP**: Double-click on the value of the data_sensitivity_information in the Details tab.
+It will display a pop-up where you can more easily read the data.

 And example of what you might see under `data_sensitivty_information` is below.

 ```cxel
 <sensitivity_attributes max_rank="20" max_rank_desc="Medium"><sensitivity_attribute label="Confidential - GDPR" label_id="bf91e08c-f4f0-478a-b016-23422b2a65ff" information_type="Name" information_type_id="57845286-7598-22f5-3422-15b24aeb125e" rank="20" rank_desc="Medium"/></sensitivity_attributes>